 Brussels has 3 train stations- Midi (South), Central and Nord (North).
 My Megabus was leaving Brussels that evening from Nord Station so I got off the train from Bruges here and stored by bag untl later so I could see Brussels that afternoon.

 I wasn’t too sure where to go or what to do with one day in Brussels so I used the main square, also known as the Grand Place or Grote Markt, as my go-to point and to be honest I ended up spending most of my time around here.

 For actual ideas on things to do in Brussels for your trip, have a look at this post on the best things to do in Brussels!

-I was pretty tired by this point showing that trying to see 3 Cities in 2 days in Beligum is quite hard work but I still felt like I got a good feel for Brussels and part of the fun of travelling around countries in Europe is that you can see so many places in a short time of time so I have no regrets!
+I was pretty tired by this point showing that trying to see 3 cities in 2 days in Belgium is quite hard work but I still felt like I got a good feel for Brussels and part of the fun of travelling around countries in Europe is that you can see so many places in a short time of time so I have no regrets!

 I got the overnight bus from Brussels to London with MegaBus, I didn’t get a great nights sleep and we needed to get off at Calais to get our passports checked, but seen as it was Easter I still had all of Easter Monday off work.

 If I was you I’d recommend getting a late flight or early morning flight from Brussels and potentially staying the night there to see more of the city and have a bit more time making it a full 72 hours in Belgium!

 Another option would be to base yourself in just Bruges or Belgium on your 3 days in Belgium, depending on which city is easier to reach, and doing day trips from there so you don’t need to move with your bags.
 As you can see it’s very quick, cheap and easy to get the train around Belgium from city to city.
 Antwerp is another beautiful city in Belgium to visit which I would love to go to another time so keep that in mind for your Belgium trip too!